 \section{Results}

-In this section, we analyze the simulated fields by comparing results obtained in the different stable and unstable stratification cases.
-In subsection A, we analyze the statistical behavior of the velocity and scalar fields.
-The formation of kinetic energy sub-layers of the mixing region is discussed in subsection B. Related effects on the entrainment process are presented in subsection B.1, while anisotropy, dissipation and small-scale effects are discusses in subsections B.2 and B.3, respectively.
+In this section, we analyze the simulated fields by comparing the results obtained for the different stable and unstable stratification cases.
+We analyze the statistical behavior of the velocity and scalar fields in subsection A. The formation of kinetic energy sub-layers in the mixing region is discussed in subsection B. {The effects related to the entrainment process are presented in subsection B.1, while the anisotropy, dissipation and small-scale effects are discussed in subsections B.2 and B.3, respectively}.

-In Fig. \ref{fig:froude}, the temporal evolution of the \fr\ is shown.
-One can see that the stratification enhances mainly because of the kinetic energy decay and of the consequent integral scale increase.
+The temporal evolution of \fr\ is shown in Fig. \ref{fig:froude}.
+It is possible to see that the stratification is mainly enhanced because of the decay in the kinetic energy and the increase in the consequent integral scale.